navzam/token-store-multi-service-sample/README.md

 ### Use the web app
 Navigate to the App Service resource and click on the URL to open the application.

-IMPORTANT: You MUST accept the privacy and cookie use policy at the top of the page for login to work.

 ## Sample explanation

 ### Code structure